 Empowered Funds, LLC dba EA Advisers serves as the Fund's investment adviser (the "Adviser").
-The Adviser is located at 19 East Eagle Road Havertown, PA 19083 and is wholly-owned by Alpha Architect, LLC.
-The Adviser is registered with the Securities and Exchange Commission ("SEC") under the Investment Advisers Act of 1940 and provides investment advisory services to the Fund, other exchange-traded funds, and Alpha Architect, LLC, its parent company.
+The Adviser is located at 19 East Eagle Road, Havertown, Pennsylvania 19083 and is wholly-owned by Alpha Architect, LLC.
+The Adviser is registered with the Securities and Exchange Commission ("SEC") under the Investment Advisers Act of 1940 and provides investment advisory services to the Fund other exchange-traded funds, and Alpha Architect, LLC, its parent company.
 The Adviser was founded in October 2013.

+The Adviser selects the Fund's sub-adviser and oversees the sub-adviser's management of the Fund.
 The Adviser is responsible for overseeing the management and business affairs of the Fund, and has discretion to purchase and sell securities in accordance with the Fund's objectives, policies and restrictions.
-The Adviser continuously reviews, supervises and administers the Fund's investment programs pursuant to the terms of an investment advisory agreement (the "Advisory Agreement") between the Trust and the Adviser.
-The Adviser is entitled to receive the following Advisory Fee: 0.80% (annual rate as a percentage of average daily net assets).
+The Adviser continuously reviews, supervises and administers the Fund's investment programs pursuant to the terms of investment advisory agreement (the "Advisory Agreement") between the Trust and the Adviser.
+The Adviser is entitled to an annual advisory fee based on its average daily net assets for the services and facilities it provides payable at the annual rate of 1.25%.